jmcook1186/biosnicar-py/README.md

 ### Running the code

 The model driver and all the core source code can be found in `/src/biosnicar`.
-From the top level directory (`~/BioSNICAR_GO_PY`), run:
+From the top-level directory (`~/BioSNICAR_GO_PY`), run:

 `python ./src/biosnicar/main.py`

 This will run the model with all the default settings.
 The user will see a list of output values printed to the console and a spectral albedo plot appear in a separate window.
 The code can also be run in an interactive session (Jupyter/iPython) in which case the relevant data and figure will appear in the interactive console.

 Most users will want to experiment with changing input parameters.
 This is achieved by adjusting the values in the config file `inputs.yaml`.
 The nature of each parameter is described in in-line annotations to guide the user.
 Invalid combinations of values will be rejected by our error-checking code.
-Most users should have no reason to modify any other file in this repository except for the those in `inputs.yaml`.
+Most users should have no reason to modify any other file in this repository except for those in `inputs.yaml`.

 More complex applications of the model code, for example, model inversions, field/model comparisons etc are included under `/experiments`, with details provided in that module's own README.